ACCOUNTABILITY IN THE ANTHROPOCENE

 The ‘Anthropocene’ refers to a new geological epoch in which humankind has an unprecedented influence on the functioning of the Earth.
 The extent of this influence is such that human activity discernibly changes and destabilizes biogeochemical processes (e.g., climate, hydrology, biodiversity) upon which we depend.
 Hence, the Anthropocene implies a fundamental change in socio-ecological relations.
 This epochal change invites critical reflection on central mechanisms for regulating socioecological relations, given existing conceptions and practices of governance appear incapable of integrating planetary boundaries into socioecological metabolism in a way consistent with sustainability.
 In this two-day workshop, we would like to explore this environmental governance challenge through the lens of accountability.
 In particular, the goal of the workshop is to develop a better understanding of the analytical and practical value of accountability in relation to anthropogenic drivers of global environmental change.

 To advance the debate on accountability in the Anthropocene, the workshop brings together leading researchers from abroad with researchers from Switzerland.
 In this way, the workshop creates new synergies on the topic, which are enhanced by the interdisciplinary exchange.
-Workshop participants identify with disciplines of sociology, economics, political science and anthropology.
+Workshop participants identify with disciplines of sociology, economics, political science, management and anthropology.

 Nadine Arnold, Universität Luzern, Switzerland

 Steven Wolf, Cornell University, USA

 Jérémie Forney, Université de Neuchâtel, Switzerland

 Michael Mason, LSE The London School of Economics, UK

 Philipp Pattberg, Vrije Universiteit Amsterdam, Netherlands

 Rolf Lidskog, Örebro Universitet, Sweden

 Siddharth Sareen, University of Bergen, Norway